lesterrry/Radio-Automne/README.md

 - Narrator: voice synthesis feature, which will talk to you
 - Sleep timer: when time's up, player will pause and your Mac will enter sleep mode
 - Multiple appearances
-## Frequencies
-#### 🌌 Raining in Osaka
-Beautiful mix of LoFi and Jazzhop, such a perfect way to chill
-#### 🏝 Fourteenth Beach
-Beats, delivered from all the coolest beaches around the globe.
-Ultimate summer experience.
-#### 🏔 Snowfall in Kirovsk Mountains
-Curated classical tracks for all sorts of melancholy
-#### 🌫 Saint Petersburg Stories
-Russian.
-Punk.
-Rock.
 ## Installation
 1. Download the [latest release](https://github.com/Lesterrry/Radio-Automne/releases/latest).
 2. Move the app to the Applications directory on your Mac.